kapilparab/Capstone-UA/README.md

 # Evaluating large vision-language models on geographic language understanding

-This project was developed under the course INFO698: Capstone
+This project was developed under the course INFO 698: Capstone

 ## Team Members